zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	[*] Ticket cache size: 1

 With Rubeus we can also import the TGT ticket into current session.
-To do that first we need to issue klist to find the LUID
+To do that first we need to issue klist to find the LUID (logon id):

 	klist
  	Current LogonId is 0:0x2027d4